-Accounting firms in UK have always the competitive advantage of knowing the client experience better than other industry as they directly deal with customers for a longer run.
-When the client is the greatest asset in the business, UK accountancy firms can do whatever it takes to increase the customer experience to make them stay longer but measuring makes it always difficult to know what client thoughts with services or specific experience especially in referral industry like accounting firms in UK.
+Accounting firms in the UK have always the competitive advantage of knowing the client experience better than other industries as they directly deal with customers for a longer run.
+When the client is the greatest asset in the business, UK accountancy firms can do whatever it takes to increase the customer experience to make them stay longer but measuring makes it always difficult to know what client thoughts with services or specific experience especially in referral industry like accounting firms in the UK.
 Studies show that acquiring new customers is 5-20 times more expensive than keeping the current ones and 70% of clients wanted to change their CA firm because of bad customer service according to the research by Bay Street Group Accounting firms shouldn’t just provide a solution with services like taxation, bookkeeping, auditing but the way of delivering it to the customer is inescapable to beat the competitors.
 Customer satisfaction is measurable with metrics to determine the level of satisfaction a customer has to deliver impact and create value.
 This holistic approach of any accounting company can be anything related to your services like service experience, customer service quality, brand perception, social listening, etc.

 For setting the metrics for any UK accounting firms, there is a need to ascertain by connecting the dot of where do they belong in the development of the firm client relationship.

 Listen to your clients: It is always fatal for accounting firms to assume that the clients are happy with their services.
 Always ask open-ended questions or surveys to know what the clients think about the services they got.
 Make sure to ask how an improvement can be done in the process from your client.

 Net promoter score: it is the most widely used metric in customer experience by calculating the percentage of customers who would recommend the UK accounting firms to friends and family.
 The most common example is “how likely you would recommend this company to a friend or family” on a scale of 1 to 10.
 The result can be used to set up the customer experience strategy for better results.